brainsnorkel/sourdough/README.md

   * 20g (1Tbsp) of your [favourite](https://twitter.com/shoelaces3/status/1244252079041974272?s=21) [starter](https://twitter.com/SeamusBlackley/status/1140945355992965121?s=20)
   * 80-90g (3oz) flour
-  * "Enough" water to make the starter the consistency of a thick shake
+  * Enough water to make the starter the consistency of a thick shake

 ### Dough